fork123aniket/fork123aniket.github.io/_pages/workexperience.md

   - Optimized the developed ML platform by implementing an explainability solution to identify influential features in the data for the prediction algorithm, resulting in improved trained ML model accuracy from 65% to 86% for both TC Rate and vessel trajectory prediction tasks.
   - Integrated a data visualization framework into the platform for creating intuitive as well as user-interactive visualizations and launched the developed machine learning platform for production use, allowing 2k+ end clients to discover, on the fly, daily patterns in vessels movement and track the regular impact of vessel trades on liquidity.

-**Skills/Tools:** *PyTorch, TensorFlow, Scikit-learn, Pandas, Numpy, Dash-Plotly, Tableau, PyMC, SQL, MLFlow, Azure (CI/CD Pipeline, Azure ML, Azure Kubernetes Service with Docker and KubeFlow, Databricks, Serverless, Synapse Analytics), ML Explainability, Regression Algorithms, ETL Processes, Git, Problem-Solving, Research & Brainstorming Skills, Critical Thinking, A/B Testing, MLOps & Deployment*
+**Skills/Tools:** *PyTorch, TensorFlow, Scikit-learn, Pandas, Numpy, Dash-Plotly, Tableau, SQL, MLFlow, Azure (CI/CD Pipeline, Azure ML, Azure Kubernetes Service with Docker and KubeFlow, Databricks, Serverless, Synapse Analytics), ML Explainability, Regression Algorithms, ETL Processes, Git, Problem-Solving, Research & Brainstorming Skills, Critical Thinking, A/B Testing, MLOps & Deployment*